madagra/terraform-aws-pypi-server/README.md

 }
 ```

-The example above is minimal, but complete.
+The example above is minimal but complete.
 The only external resource necessary to run the server is the VPC where the
 EC2 instance is provisioned.
 More detailed examples are contained in the folder `examples/`.